juxhouse/bela-resources/API.md

   "op": "garbage-collect"
   "container": ElementPath            // Optional.
 Restricts deletions to contents of this container.
   "depth": Identifier                 // Optional. "direct-contents" or "all-contents".
 Must be provided if and only if container is provided.
-                                      // "direct-contents" means only the elements that are directly contained by the container.
+                                      // "direct-contents" restricts the deletion only to elements that are directly contained by the container.
-                                      // "all-contents" means all elements directly or indirectly contained by the container.
+                                      // "all-contents" restricts the deletion to elements directly or indirectly contained by the container.
   "type": Type                        // Optional.
 Restricts deletions to elements of this type.
   "elements-to-keep": [ElementPath]
 }